Soppo

-From 1904 to 1914, it was the headquarters of the German colonial military forces ("Schutztruppe").
+From 1904 to 1914 in the reign of HRM.
+Chief Thomas Nganje Wôsé, Great Soppo was the headquarters of the German colonial military forces ("Schutztruppe").
 Because of its moderate temperatures, owing to the altitude of the village (approximately 700 m), the Baptist missionary Carl Jacob Bender turned Great Soppo into a retreat for missionaries in the coastal regions of Cameroon.
 The church he built in the 1930s still hovers above the village.

-The present-day traditional ruler of Great Soppo is H.R.H.
-Etina Monono amid councilors like Matanga Monono, Nganda Tônga, Ngale Lambe, Liombe Becke, Wôlôa Monono and others who work in synergy to pursue betterment of the Soppo community.
+The present-day traditional ruler of Great Soppo is His Royal Monarch Chief Dr. ABSALOM WÔLÓA EWUMBUE-MONONO amid councilors like Matanga Monono, Nganda Tônga, Liombe Becke, Kinge Monono and others who work in synergy to pursue betterment of the Soppo communities.